 If your Amazon reseller issue may be too big to handle, you should consider partnering with a Amazon reseller monitoring firm.
 These firms constantly watch known resellers of your product.
 They can also issue cease and desist letters on your behalf to the resellers.
 These firms are effective since they have the legal resources to work quickly and efficiently.
 They can also enforce MAP with Amazon.

 Having a United States trademark is a key to avoiding product counterfeiters (note: different than Amazon resellers).
 Amazon provides tools that are only usable if you have an active United States trademark on your product or brand.
 This can help get rid of sellers who are selling counterfeits of your brand’s products.

 It’s important to note that Amazon’s goal is to provide consumers with products that are not authentic, but also affordable.
 Because of this, Amazon does not actively discourage resellers from entering their marketplace, as long as that reseller has a legitimate product they acquired legally.
 Tools such as Amazon’s Brand Registry can help you with counterfeit sellers, but not resellers who are selling a legitimate product.

 From dealing with resellers to removing counterfeits, selling on Amazon can seem like a full-time gig.
 Thankfully, the performance-based team at Sunken Stone can help you deal with your Amazon reseller issues, and much more.
 Our team of Amazon experts can help run your brand’s presence on Amazon on autopilot.
-To learn more about our performance-based turnkey Amazon solutions, contact us here.
+To learn more about our performance-based turnkey Amazon solutions, schedule a free Amazon Strategy Call today.